 You’re already back on the Pret A Manger, I know you are, scumbag.

 Amount of time it takes for "Making lunches for work" to fail: Literally as soon as you see a Pret don’t be silly.

 The thing about smoking is that it is a) addictive and b) cool.
 The good stuff at parties always happens in the smoking area.
 Stopping smoking means giving this up, or, worse, going outside and NOT smoking, and just watching other people smoke while shivering and thinking a lot about being inside and/or smoking.

 For these reasons, it is very hard to quit.
-In 2016, three in five people who made a resolution to stop smoking had broken it by the 31st of January.
-This year, that number might go down a bit due to the advent of vaping, so maybe just get yourself a Juul for a bit and see how that goes?
+In 2016, three in five people who made a resolution to stop smoking had broken it by January 31.
+This year, that number might go down a bit due to vaping, so maybe just get yourself a Juul for a bit and see how that goes?
 I really don’t have any better advice than that.